rimiavas/DMLCP/setup.md

 ### **!!
 NOTE: When you run python3 -m venv, it will create an environment with the same version of Python as the one used when invoking the command!
 To use another version, you need to have it installed, then use python3.11 -m venv...**

-A nice way to work with various versions of Python outside conda (to work with pip and venv) is to install [pyenv](https://github.com/pyenv/pyenv), which allows you to select and install the python version you like without endangering your system's Python (see Rachele Guzzon's nice [Notion page](https://rachypan.notion.site/Creating-a-PIP-environment-for-Apple-silicon-MAC-without-GPU-acceleration-3a808e6c2690472aa73d94572ed123ea) installing all dependencies only with pip)!.
+A nice way to work with various versions of Python outside conda (to work with pip and venv) is to install [pyenv](https://github.com/pyenv/pyenv), which allows you to select and install the python version you like without endangering your system's Python (see Rachele Guzzon's nice [Notion page](https://rachypan.notion.site/Creating-a-PIP-environment-for-Apple-silicon-MAC-without-GPU-acceleration-3a808e6c2690472aa73d94572ed123ea) installing all dependencies only with pip)!

 ## 2.3 Conda vs Pip: What is the difference?